rliffredo/advent-of-code/aoc_20/README.md

 explicit.
 This led to various simplifications (especially in the first part), and a substantial increase in readability and performance.

+More in detail, the first parts have two moments:
+- Connect all tiles
+- Corners are the only tiles with two neighbours

+As well, the second part:
+The idea for the second part:
+- Generate the image starting from the corner
+- The corner must be aligned so that it's top-right
+- Move in a "serpentine" pattern and rotate/flip each tile so that it fits the previous one and the one above (it looks like we need two tiles to block all degrees of freedom)
+- Use set inclusion to check the dragon presence (the set of the tranlsate dragon dots must be contained in the hash dots)

+I have still a couple of unknown: why do I have to rotate/flip the first tile, to be in that position?
+If I do not do that, I get a map that looks valid, but does not yield results.
+Also, why do I need two neighboring tiles in order to determine the next one?
+I thought that it would have been enough to use just one.

-I spent quite some time to refine the code and improve its quality.
-To be honest, I am not 100% satisfied with the code as it is now; however, it is also important to set a limit -- it _should_ be already readable enough, so be it.
+Anyways, I have already spent enough some time to refine the code and improve its quality.
+I am not 100% satisfied with the code as it is now, and its unknowns; however, it is also important to set a limit -- it works for my input, it _seems_ be already readable enough, so be it.